This healthy tuna noodle casserole is cheesy, creamy, and packed with juicy chunks of tuna! No canned soup, but easy peasy to whip up!

 I’m sooooooo excited to share this recipe with you guys.
 It’s so creamy, cheesy, and delicious I couldn’t be happier with how my take on your classic tuna casserole turned out.
 Plus, it makes a ton of generous servings so you can feed a crowd at once or meal prep for the week!

 We eat a lot of tuna during the year, but especially during Lent (here are some more seafood recipes for Lent in case you are looking for them!.)
-I love to make healthy tuna quesadillas, healthy classic tuna melts, open-faced tuna melts on English muffins, plus fun tuna recipes like tuna quinoa cakes.
+I love to make healthy tuna quesadillas, healthy classic tuna melts, open-faced tuna melts on English muffins, plus fun tuna recipes like healthy tuna patties and tuna quinoa cakes.
 But, I was craving something a bit more reminiscent of my childhood.

 My Grandma’s tuna casserole was the best, but I can only guess it was made the old-fashion way with white egg noodles and cream of mushroom soup.
 I wanted to upgrade this classic just a bit by making my “soup base” from scratch (don’t worry, it’s EASY, I promise), increasing the veggies, and upgrading the noodles to chickpea noodles (high fiber, high protein, real food.)